GSI-HPC/debian-chef-cookbook/documents/mirror.markdown

         }
     }

-This will generate the script `/etc/mirror.d/wheezy.sh` to store the mirror in `/srv/mirror/wheezy`, and the script `/etc/mirror.d/archive_lenny.sh` string the mirror to /srv/mirror/archive/lenny`.
+This will generate the scripts `wheezy.sh` and `archive_lenny.sh` in the `/etc/mirror.d/` directory.

 ## Usage

-GPG signatures from the package _debian-archive-keyring_ are used by default, and added to `~/.gnupg/trustedkeys.gpg` of the _node.debian.mirror.user_.
+GPG signatures from the package _debian-archive-keyring_ are used by default, and added to `~/.gnupg/trustedkeys.gpg` of the _node.debian.mirror.user_ account.
 List all the keys with:

     » gpg --list-keys --keyring ~/.gnupg/trustedkeys.gpg

 Remember to add keys for non Debian repositories to be mirrored!

+Any script in the `/etc/mirror.d/` directory can be executed individually using the _node.debian.mirror.user_ account.
+Automatic synchronization of the mirrors is triggered by a cronjob:

+    » crontab -l
+    # Chef Name: debian_mirror_update
+    HOME=/srv/mirror
+    0 2 * * * run-parts --regex=.sh$ /etc/mirror.d/

-Following the example above, and assuming the mirror node is called _repo.devops.test_ adjust the following lines in `/etc/apt/sources.list` on the clients:
+Following the example in the configuration section above, and assuming the mirror node is called _repo.devops.test_ adjust the following lines in `/etc/apt/sources.list` on the clients:

     deb http://repo.devops.test/debian/ wheezy main
     deb-src http://repo.devops.test/debian/ wheezy main